Home » Tutorials » PySpark Tutorial » PySpark – What is PySpark?

 RDD (Resilient Distributed Dataset) is a fundamental data structure of Spark and it is the primary data abstraction in Apache Spark and the Spark Core.
 RDDs are fault-tolerant, immutable distributed collections of objects, which means once you create an RDD you cannot change it.
 Each dataset in RDD is divided into logical partitions, which can be computed on different nodes of the cluster.

-Related: PySpark - JSON Functions
+Related: PySpark - map

 This Apache Spark RDD Tutorial will help you start understanding and using Apache Spark RDD (Resilient Distributed Dataset) with Scala code examples.
 All RDD examples provided in this tutorial were also tested in our development environment and are available at GitHub spark scala examples project for quick reference.